PrestonSam/mocka/README.md

 The target audience of these languages is users that need to generate data locally, using complex and interrelated rules, but lack the experience in programming necessary for data generation libraries such as [FakerJS](https://fakerjs.dev/).

-In a commercial environment, it may be dubious to generate data using an online tool such as [Fakery](https://fakery.dev/), as properly configuring such a tool may involve divulging protected information in order to generate convincing mock data.
+In a commercial environment, it may be dubious to generate data using an online tool such as [Fakery](https://fakery.dev/), as one may be required to divulge protected information in order to generate convincing mock data.

 ## How to use Mocka